-Bounced messages are those that Mimecast has accepted, but cannot deliver to the next hop or mail server.
-When this happens, a notification is sent to the sender of the message.
-Messages may be bounced due to a number of possible reasons (mentioned below).
-Administrators can view information on messages that Mimecast was unable to deliver via the Bounce Viewer.
-It provides information on messages, including the reason for the bounce.
-Administrator can use this to address the cause and resend the message.
+Bounced messages that we've accepted, but cannot deliver to the next hop or mail server.
+Messages are bounced for a number of reasons (mentioned below) but when this occurs a notification is sent to the message's sender.
+Administrators can view information on bounced messages in the bounce viewer, including the reason for the bounce.
+You can use this to address the cause, and resend the message.

 By default the bounce viewer displays all bounces for the day, although bounce information is retained for 30 days.
 The information provided includes the: